 6 Helpful Money Management Tips for Families

-Evaluate Past Spending
+Review and Categorize Past Spending

 The expenses that you have every month that does not change.
 Fixed expenses include things like rent or mortgage, utility payments, student and car loans, insurance, and cable/internet bills.